Lantianyou/whisper-playground/README.md

 Whisper is meant to be a Web UI for the OpenAI Whisper. whisper-playground provides a comfortable, easy-to-use GUI to help people who has little technology background leverage today's AI development in speech recognization.

+**Use case**: recorded audio file to text to 10x productivities for legal professions

 ## Problems and solutions

 - Speech to text super expensive or embedded in other software.